 Consider Size Effects at the Nanoscale

-When working with nanomaterials, it's important to consider the effects of size on their properties.
+When working with nanomaterials, make sure to consider the effects of size on their properties.
 While extensive properties like mass and volume still apply, the surface-to-volume ratio becomes extremely high, leading to unique behavior.

 Use Proper Units and Dimensional Analysis

-Dimensional analysis involves tracking the units of each quantity in a calculation to ensure that the final answer has the correct units.
-This technique can help you identify errors in your calculations and ensure that your results are physically meaningful.
+Dimensional analysis involves tracking the units of each quantity in a calculation to check that the final answer has the correct units.
+This technique can help you identify errors in your calculations and confirm that your results are physically meaningful.

 FAQ